bootstrapworld/curriculum/lessons/Early-Math/associative-property/langs/en-us/slides.md

 - The @vocab{Associative Property} of Addition tells us that no matter how we group numbers being added, the end result will always be the same.
-- Turn to @printable-exercise{assoc-prop-launch.adoc}, where you will explore the Associative Property of Addition.
-- How many different ways can you re-group and re-order this expression: @math{88 + 637 + 71 + 129 + 12}
+- Turn to @printable-exercise{pages/assoc-prop-launch.adoc}, where you will explore the Associative Property of Addition.
+In particular, you will explore different ways to re-group and re-order this expression: @math{88 + 637 + 71 + 129 + 12}

 <!--
 Allow students to work, encouraging them to try not only different groupings but different _structures_ as well - all of which will produce the same outcome!
 If possible, invite students to draw their Circles of Evaluation on the board so that the class can see all possible configurations.
 After students have drawn their Circles of Evaluation and had some time to consider the reflection questions, follow up with a class discussion.